“Pouring new wine into the bottle of the Western, Peckinpah explodes the bottle.”–Pauline Kael.

 He lived another six years without significant career achievements.
 He died of a heart attack at 59 in 1984, his body worn out by his overindulgences over the years.
 Actor Robert Culp may have been right when he said that the surprising thing about Peckinpah was not that he only made fourteen pictures, but that he managed to make any at all.
 In terms of awards, Peckinpah received only one Academy Award nomination in his career, for Best Adapted Screenplay for The Wild Bunch.

 Peckinpah: “The end of a picture is always an end of a life.”.

-Thirty years after his death, his best-remembered films are his westerns.
+Forty years after his death, his best-remembered films are his westerns.
 The two very best of them feature old-timers finishing out a string as best they can, according to a code that may be obsolete.
 Peckinpah himself may have been born out of what he felt to be his time.
 His legacy as a director is both brilliant and disappointing.
 Current directors who show his influence include Walter Hill and Quentin Tarantino.